-Square on April 21 denied that it has held acquisition talks with Google.
+In April, Square denied that it had held acquisition talks with Google.
 The denial came following a Wall Street Journal report suggesting that the company's key executives -- it was founded in 2009 by Twitter co-founder Jack Dorsey -- were looking to sell the company as a result of mounting losses.

 "The rumors of our demise have been greatly exaggerated."